paandahl/react-native-filesystem/README.md

 [Auto Backup for Apps](https://developer.android.com/guide/topics/data/autobackup.html) on Android devices running Marshmallow or newer (6.0+).
 This is where you'd want to put user generated content.

-Corresponds to `<Application_Home>/Documents` on iOS and [Context.getFilesDir()](https://developer.android.com/reference/android/content/Context.html#getFilesDir()) on Android.
+Corresponds to `<Application_Home>/Documents` on iOS and a subdirectory of [Context.getFilesDir()](https://developer.android.com/reference/android/content/Context.html#getFilesDir()) on Android.

 #### storage.important

-This is for files that are possible to re-generate / re-download, but are still important to keep around during low storage situations.
+For files that are possible to re-generate / re-download, but are still important to keep around during low storage situations.
 F.ex. offline maps.
 The system will almost always keep these files around.

-Corresponds to `<Application_Home>/Library/Caches` with "do not backup" flag on iOS, and a subdirectory of [Context.getFilesDir()](https://developer.android.com/reference/android/content/Context.html#getFilesDir()) on Android.
+Corresponds to `<Application_Home>/Library/Caches` with "do not backup" flag on iOS, and a subdirectory of [Context.getFilesDir()](https://developer.android.com/reference/android/content/Context.html#getFilesDir()) excluded from backup on Android.

 #### storage.auxiliary

-This storage class is for files that can be re-created, and that the app can live without.
+For files that can be re-created, and that the app can live without.
 On Android this storage behaves the same as `storage.important`, but on iOS the system can delete these files in low storage situations.
-To play it safe, you should gracefully handle the case where they are gone, by checking their existence.
+To play it safe, you should gracefully handle the case where they are gone, by checking for their existence.

 Corresponds to `<Application_Home>/Library/Caches` on iOS, and a subdirectory of [Context.getFilesDir()](https://developer.android.com/reference/android/content/Context.html#getFilesDir())